openenergymonitor/emontx4/emontx4_emonbase_install.md

 **Steps to install**

-1. Plug CT sensors into emonTx via 3.5mm jack plug
+1. Plug CT sensors into emonTx via 3.5mm jack plugs

 2. Clip CT sensors around Live OR Neutral cable of the AC circuit to be measured (not both)